Matsue Travel Guide 松江

-The old samurai houses and teahouses mingle with the millennia Matsue channels, making it the romantic and endearing regional capital.
+The old samurai houses and teahouses mingle with the old canals in Matsue, making it a romantic and endearing regional capital.
 Also known as the "city of water" amongst the Japanese.

 On the north coast of the Chugoku region, Matsue is surrounded by water, and that's what makes it beautiful.
 The city is crossed by the Ohashi River that connects Lake Shinji from the west and the lagoon of Nakaumi from the east of the city.

 Channels at the castle

 The capital of Shimane Prefecture, Matsue is a city of history.
 Remodeled in the early seventeenth century by the great strategist Horio Yoshiharu, the city was reputed to be impregnable.
 The Horikawa, navigable canals, were, at the time of their construction, strategic facilities to slow the enemy in case of an attack.
 Today they have become true attractions on which it is very pleasant to wander by boat.

 The horikawa protected, among other things, Matsue Castle, considered one of the best preserved medieval castles in Japan (it is among the last twelve medieval castles still standing).
 The building is the cultural center of the city, where many come to admire the moat.
 However, its gardens are also particularly appreciated during hanami, as well as for its camellias and Japanese azaleas.